umaaron/Hospitality-Revenue-Analysis/README.md

 The data and instructions details are involved in one Excel file.

 #### What I did in this project:
-1. Analyzed and summarize the hotel's historical performance in 2019, including Occupancy, ADR, and RevPAR.
-Highlight any trends in the data, such as particular days/time periods of under/over performance.
+1.Analyzed and summarize the hotel's historic performance in 2019, including Occupancy, ADR, and RevPAR.
+Highlight any trends in the data, such as particular days/periods of under/overperformance.
-2. Translated your findings in the previous step into actionable insights to increase performance in 2022.
-This data is presented on a nightly level.
+2. Created STAR Reports showing the competitor hotel's KPI (Occupancy, ADR, and RevPAR) and compared them with the target hotel.
-3. Found attached a report generated on March 31, 2019, showing the performance of our competitive set of hotels, by day of the week.
-Compare the performance of our comp set.
+3. Translated findings into actionable insights; implemented strategies that increased the target hotel's KPI (Occupancy, ADR, and RevPAR).

-#### Software used:
+#### Programming used:
 Python